aplteam/Tatin/docs/PackageConfiguration.md

 In case it is not empty it must be the name of a niladic or monadic function that resides in the top-level namespace of the package (_not_ in what might be defined as API!) or a shared method of a class.

-This function will be executed by either `LoadPackages` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established.
+This function will be executed by either `LoadPackages` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established (read: at a very late stage).

 If the function is monadic it will be fed with the path where the package lives on disk.
 If the package was brought into the WS by `LoadPackages` and has no assets then the right argument will be empty.